dslab-epfl/svshi/README.md

 def invariant() -> bool:
-    # The switch should be in the same state as the binary sensor
+    # The switch should be on when the binary sensor is on or when INT_0 == 42, off otherwise
     return ((BINARY_SENSOR.is_on() or app_state.INT_0 == 42) and SWITCH.is_on()) or (not BINARY_SENSOR.is_on() and not SWITCH.is_on())